dantleech/blog/source/_posts/2020-08-03-gescher-holland.md

 passed the abandoned border control to Holland.

-I stopped at a supermarket - parked the bike outside alongside many others, took my expensive bag, and also my tent - which cost over €400 - it will take some time before I feel comfortable leaving that outside on the back of my bike (although I can probably leave my bike unlocked overnight and nobody would touch it).
+I stopped at a supermarket - parked the bike outside alongside many others, took my expensive bag (laptop), and also my tent - which cost over €400 - it will take some time before I feel comfortable leaving that outside on the back of my bike (although I can probably leave my bike unlocked overnight and nobody would touch it).

 In the supermarket the first thing I noticed is that nobody was wearing a mask.
 In German the mark "law" had been in place for about 3 months, in